casper-network/docs-archive/implementation/serialization-standard.rst

 | ``Any``       |                21 |
 +---------------+-------------------+

-A complete ``CLValue``, including both the data and the type, can also be serialized (in order to store it in the global state).
+A complete ``CLValue``, including both the data and the type, can also be serialized (to store it in the global state).
 This is done by concatenating: the serialization of the length (as a 32-bit integer) of the serialized data (in bytes), the serialized data itself, and the serialization of the type.

 .. _global-state-contracts: